Free Xbox One & Xbox 360 Games For February And Discounted Titles This Week

 “Relive the second hilarious swashbuckling misadventure of the wannabe pirate Guybrush Threepwood as he searches for the lost treasure of Big Whoop, attempts to win back the beautiful Elaine Marley and takes on the now evil zombie pirate, LeChuck!” the game description from Xbox Marketplace read.

-The game mostly received positive responses from critics and games.
+The game mostly received positive responses from critics and gamers.
 For instance, a review made by RPGFan noted that Monkey Island: SE is “one of the great games in the adventure genre” and all its puzzles and gameplay are “absolutely solid.”

 February #GamesWithGold starts the month off with Lovers in a Dangerous Spacetime and Monkey Island 2: SE https://t.co/0nVD2ehH9w pic.twitter.com/QHiEIO4Sja